-Course Code/Title: GRDN 3914 Image Creation: Digital Tools for Illustration

-Academic Dean: Denise Richard Requisites: GRDN 2900, GRDN 2901 Nominal/Scheduled Hours: 90/45
+Course Code/Title: GRDN 3914 Supplemental Digital Tools Academic Dean: Denise Richard Requisites: GRDN 2900, GRDN 2901 Nominal/Scheduled Hours: 90/45 Credits: 3

-In this course, students will learn basic functions and controls of a number of software and hardware based tools that are commonly used in illustration's digital realm.
-As they complete a number of illustration based projects they will become familiar with the basic concepts involved in the creation of moving imagery.
+In this course, students will learn basic functions and controls of software and tools that are commonly used in both graphic design and illustration but fall outside of the core technologies used.
+As they complete a number of projects they will become familiar with the basic concepts involved in the creation of moving imagery.
 They will learn the essential skills needed to manipulate an image's visual properties and appearance by controlling basic timeline functions as they introduce movement to imagery and graphics.